The Pulse

 Stimulus checks, cash, envelope, American flag

 This state capital is known for many things, but the City of Trees especially values its families and wants to give back.
 Qualifying families will receive monthly stimulus checks to help with financial relief.
 This initiative forms part of this state’s pioneering program to assist low-income families with meeting basic but essential needs.
-If you sent in your application before the deadline, you should check if you and your family qualify for the +$700 stimulus checks hitting the pockets of 200 families in one month.
+If you sent in your application before the deadline, you should check if you and your family qualify for the $725 stimulus checks hitting the pockets of 200 families starting June 15, 2025.

 The state program distributing stimulus checks